AshutoshKumarDubey/Credit_Card_Default_Prediction_By_Ashutosh-Kumar-Dubey/README.md

 Ustad Mansur
 Bishandas

+Question	Answer
+1. What religious policies did Aurangzeb implement in 1659?	- Forbade inscription of kalama on the coins.
+Forbade celebration of Navroz Festival.
+Appointment of Muhatasib (Regulator of moral character).
+2. In 1663, what custom did Aurangzeb ban?	- Ban on Sati custom.
+3. What Hindu-related restriction did Aurangzeb impose in 1668?	- Ban on Hindu Festival.
+4. What actions did Aurangzeb take in 1669 regarding court activities?	- Ban on Jharokha darshan.
+Forbade music in the court.
+5. In 1670, what practice did Aurangzeb ban related to the emperor himself?	- Ban on Tuladan (weighing of the emperor).
+6. What did Aurangzeb reintroduce in 1679?	- Re-introduction of Jaziya.
+7. During Aurangzeb's rule, what happened to the Hindu Mansabdars in relation to Jaziya?	- Jaziya was re-introduced, but Hindu Mansabdars maintained their high proportion during his rule.
+8. Name the important causes of the decline of the Mughal Empire after Aurangzeb.	- Aurangzeb's Rajputa, Deccan, and religious policies.
+Weak successors incompetent in administration and military.
+Wars of succession.
+Factionalism among nobility after Aurangzeb.
+Jagirdari crisis.
+Growth of regional powers (Marathas, Bengal, Hyderabad, Avadh, Mysore).
+Foreign invasions by Nadir Shah (1739) and Abdali.
+British conquest of India.
+9. Who were the later Mughal emperors after Aurangzeb?	- Bahadur Shah I (1707-1712).
+Jahandar Shah (1712-1713).
+Farrukh Siyar (1713-1719).
+Muhammad Shah (1719-1748).
+Ahmed Shah (1748-1754).
+Alamgir II (1754-1759).
+Shah Alam II (1759-1806).
+Akbar II (1806-1837).
+Bahadur Shah II (1837-1857).
+10. What was Bahadur Shah I's original name and title?	- Original Name: Muazzam.
+Title: Shah Alam I.
+11. Who helped Jahandar Shah ascend the throne, and what did he abolish during his rule?	- Helped by Zulfikar Khan.
+Abolished Jaziya.
+12. Who assisted Farrukh Siyar in ascending the throne, and who were the key figures?	- Assisted by Sayyid brothers - Abdullah Khan and Hussain Khan.
+13. What significant event occurred during Muhammad Shah's rule in 1738-39?	- Nadir Shah raided India, taking away Thakht-i-Taus (the peacock throne) and Kohinoor diamond.
+14. What happened during Ahmed Shah's rule in 1748-1754 regarding the Mughal territories?	- Ahmad Shah Abdali marched towards Delhi, and Mughals ceded Punjab and Multan.
+15. Who occupied Delhi during Alamgir II's rule, and what followed?	- Ahmad Shah occupied Delhi, and later, Delhi was plundered by Marathas.
+16. Why couldn't Shah Alam II enter Delhi for 12 years during his reign?	- Nazib Khan became very powerful in Delhi.
+17. What was Akbar II's status during his reign?	- Pensioner of East India Company.
+18. What happened to Bahadur Shah II during the 1857 revolt?	- Last Mughal Emperor made premier during the revolt, deported to Rangoon in 1858, and died in 1862.
+19. How was the Mughal empire administratively structured?	- Divided into Subas, further subdivided into Sarkar, Pargana, and Gram.
+Other territorial units: Khalisa (royal land), Jagirs (autonomous rajyas), and Inams (gifted lands).
+15 Subas during Akbar's reign, increased to 20 under Aurangzeb.
+20. What was the Mansabdari system introduced by Akbar?	- A system indicating the rank of its holder, both civil and military.
+Dual Mansab: Zat (personal rank and pay status) and Sawar (number of horsemen to maintain).
+Held by nobility, bureaucracy, and military.
+21. What were the three categories of Mansabdars in the Mughal system?	- Mansabdars, Amirs, and Amir-i-umda.
+22. How were Mansabdars paid, and what were the two types?	- Dual payment mode: Naqdi (cash) and Jagirdar (land).
+23. What did Jahangir add to the Mansabdari system?	- Duaspah Sih-aspah system: Sawar rank could be raised without raising Zat rank.
+24. What system was added by Shahjahan, and what crisis did it cause?	- Added Jama-Dami or Mahana Zagir (Monthly Scale) system.
+Caused Jagirdari and agrarian crisis, contributing to the decline of the Mughals.
+25. What were the methods of revenue collection in the Mughal empire?	- Kankut (estimate), Rai (yield per unit area), Zabti (based on crop yields).
+26. What was Dahsala Bandobast or Zabti?	- Standard method of collection based on rates of crops determined after a 10-year assessment, pioneered by Todar Mal.
+27. What was the Jagirdari system in the Mughal administration?	- Assignment of land in proportion to a Jagirdar's salary.
+Every Mansabdar entitled to a jagir if not paid in cash.
+28. What were Madad-i-maash, Suyur ghal, or Inam in the Mughal administration?	- Land grants to people for religious assignment or fervor.
+29. Name two mosques built by Babur and their locations.	- Kabulibagh in Panipat.
+Sambhal in Rohilakhand.
+30. Who built Humayun's tomb, and by whom was it built?	- Built by Haji Begum, Humayun's widow.
+31. What is the unusual building at Fatehpur Sikri, and what is its plan reminiscent of?	- Panch Mahal, with a plan reminiscent of a Buddhist vihara.
+32. What are the Indian-style buildings in Fatehpur Sikri built by Akbar?	- Mariam's palace, Diwan-i-Aam, Diwan-i-khas.
+33. What is the significance of Buland Darwaja, and when was it built?	- Main entrance to Fatehpur Sikri, built after the victory in Gujarat.
+34. What is notable about Salim Chisti's tomb, and what technique was first used in Itimad-ud-daula?	- Salim Chisti's tomb: First Mughal building in pure marble.
+Itimad-ud-daula: First use of pietra dura technique (floral designs of semiprecious stones).
+35. What did Jahangir introduce regarding the use of marble in architecture?	- Vigorous use of marble instead of red sandstone, and pietra dura for decorative purposes.
+36. What notable structures did Jahangir build in Lahore?	- Moti Masjid and his mausoleum at Shahdara.
+37. What reached its climax in Taj Mahal during Shahjahan's reign?	- Mosque building activity.
+38. Name important buildings built by Shahjahan in Agra.	- Moti Masjid (only Mosque of marble).
+Khaas Mahal.
+Mussmman Burz (Jasmine Palace).
+39. What did Aurangzeb build in the Red Fort, and what is the only monument associated with him?	- Moti Masjid.
+Only monument associated: Bibi ka Makbara (tomb of his wife Rabbia-ud-daura in Aurangabad).
+40. What mosque did Aurangzeb build in Lahore?	- Badshahi Masjid.
+41. Name two master painters in Humayun's service.	- Mir Syed Ali and Abdus Samad.
+42. Who were the famous painters of Akbar's court?	- Daswant and Basawan.
+43. Name three famous painters of Jahangir's court.	- Abdul Hassan, Ustad Mansur, and Bishandas.
+44. What technique did Nurjahan introduce in Itimad-ud-daula?	- First use of pietra dura (floral designs made up of semiprecious stones).
+45. What did Shahjahan lay the foundations of in 1637, and what structures did he build there?	- Shahjahanabad.
+Built the Red Fort and Takht-i-Taus (Peacock throne).

 Who was Shivaji?
 What did Shivaji inherit from his father in 1637?
 What forts did Shivaji conquer?